Before summer ends and the days get shorter, there are still plenty of things going on in the city that you should know about or visit.

 Visit the Banksy Museum

-The Banksy exhibition in Lisbon is now the Banksy Museum, in a clear commitment by the city to a place that has been receiving more and more visitors since it opened in the summer of 2022.
+The Banksy exhibition in Lisbon is now the Banksy Museum, in a clear commitment by the city to a place that has been receiving more and more visitors since its opening in the summer of 2022.
 And there are 12 new works for you to see!

 Puppet Museum: the art of storytelling